Automated Provisioning – Everything You Need to Know

 Modern-day service providers, however, are transitioning their operations from providing traditional telephony services to offering a hybrid of innovative physical and virtual telephony solutions.
 Not only are these services delivered to customers on-demand, they are also required to respond to the surrounding changes in the network in real-time.

-With a growing pressure to deliver services faster, in a more flexible manner, and at minimal costs, it has become critical for IP telephony service providers to use the benefits of auto-provisioning to maximize service agility and operational efficiency.
+With a growing pressure to deliver services faster, in a more flexible manner, and at minimal costs, it has become critical for IP telephony service providers to use the benefits of automated provisioning to maximize service agility and operational efficiency.

 When an employee leaves a company, it becomes imperative for the business to immediately remove all their accounts and access.
 If a former employee has access to an organization’s system and data, it can be a huge security risk.

-Auto-provisioning makes the manual process of on boarding and off boarding users seamless and fully automated.
+Automated provisioning makes the manual process of onboarding and offboarding users seamless and fully automated.
 It also fills all the loopholes and gaps in security by minimizing the impact of human error and providing better user experiences.
 What’s more, it frees up the IT and HR departments to work on more strategic tasks.

 Usually, after buying a VoIP softphone, organizations have to connect it to their network, locate its IP address and then navigate to the phone’s GUI from their web browser for the initial configuration.
 At this stage, they need to indicate the SIP server that the IP phone should connect to and provide other details.
 This is a long drawn process and is normally performed by a company’s IT team.

-Auto-provisioning is a game-changer.
-It’s a plug-and-play tool as VoIP phones auto-provision themselves as soon as they are plugged into the network.
+Automated provisioning is a game-changer.
+It’s a plug-and-play tool as VoIP phones auto provision themselves as soon as they are plugged into the network.

 This automated provisioning tool works by connecting a plugged-in phone to a provisioning server.
 This server is housed either at the PBX provider or the phone manufacturer’s data center.
 Using the MAC address of the IP phone the server allows it to download the required provisioning files.
 These files contain the complete configuration details of the phone, which include the username, password, proxy server, and time zone.